ShugitoBuilds/ShugitoDOTRepo/README.md

 # ShugitoDOTRepo

-This repository includes a simple HTML demo page called `index.html`.
+This repository contains **DOT-FlowMap**, a single-file HTML demo.
+The page visualizes recent DOT transfers using D3-Sankey and TailwindCSS.

-The page can be opened in any web browser to demonstrate a basic static site.
-To view it, open the file with your browser of choice (e.g. double-click `index.html` or run `firefox index.html`).
+To try it out, open `index.html` directly in your browser or serve it with any local web server (for example `python3 -m http.server`).

-Currently, no automated tests exist.
+Currently no automated tests exist.